-Weather Requirements

-Chip Seal Follow the range of dates established by the

-- agency when a chip seal can be performed.

-Construct a chip seal only during daylight hours. - ☐ Air and surface temperatures have been checked at the coolest location on the project. - ☐ Air and surface temperatures are 50°F and rising unless warranted by agency requirements. - ☐ Suspend chip sealing if pavement temperatures exceed 140°F unless warranted by agency requirements. - ☐ Construct a chip seal only when chance for precipitation is zero or very low. - ☐ High winds can create problems with asphalt application.
-Work should be avoided when wind speeds exceed 20 mph. - Air and pavement surface temperatures, humidity, and wind will affect how long the treatment takes to break.
+Weather Requirements Follow the range of dates established by the agency when chip sealing can be performed.
+Construct a chip seal only during daylight hours.
+Air and surface temperatures have been checked at the coolest location on the project.
+Air and surface temperatures is 50°F and rising unless warranted by agency requirements.
+Suspend chip sealing if pavement П temperatures exceed 140°F unless warranted by agency requirements. П Construct chip seal only when chance for precipitation is zero or very low.
+High winds can create problems with asphalt application.
+Work should be avoided when wind speeds exceed 20 mph.
+Air and pavement surface temperatures, humidity, and wind will affect how long the asphalt emulsion takes to break.
+Determining Application Rates Agency specifications and standards are П followed.
+A chip seal design has been performed and the initial application rates are established.
+Asphalt application rates are generally increased on heavily oxidized and porous surfaces.